acuparse/acuparse/README.md

 # Features:
 * **Your weather data belongs to you, stored on your OWN server.**
-* Display live camera images, send them to Weather Underground, and link from other sites.
+* Display live camera images, send them to Weather Underground, and link from other sites like Weathercloud.
 * Uploads weather data from your 5-in-1/Atlas and Tower sensors to external providers.
 * Customize barometer readings.
 * Light and Dark Themes.